 Body is a measure of the coffee's viscosity (thickness), which contributes to a sensation of the coffee's richness, including its aroma and flavor.
 A coffee's body is largely created by the coffee beans' oils and organic acids which are extracted during the brewing process.

 Because the drip/filter brewing method as well as the filter in k-cups removes many desirable flavor oils, this brewing method produces a coffee with a lighter body.
-In contrast, a French Press brew or an espresso shot pulled from an espresso machine (espresso maker) which use metallic filters will have more body because the essential oils remain in the coffee.
+In contrast, a French Press brew or an espresso shot pulled from an espresso machine which use metallic filters will have more body because the essential oils remain in the coffee.

 Coffee Body Descriptions

-A coffee’s body may be referred to as light or thin, medium, or full.
+A coffee's body may be described as light (or thin), medium, or full.
 A coffee with a full body will have a buttery or even syrupy quality.
 Fuller-bodied coffees also retain more of their flavor when they are diluted.